Back Blog

 Egypt

 Egypt is home to many exciting street foods, many of which are sold at the nation’s sports venues.
 These include foul medames, a spiced fava bean mix served in pitta bread.
-Kofta kebabs are also very popular to eat as football stadium snacks, which are lamb or goat meatballs that have been grilled on skewers.
+Kofta kebabs are also very popular to eat as football stadium food, which are lamb or goat meatballs that have been grilled on skewers.

 The Americas

 Whether you’re in North, Central, or South America, you won’t have to travel far to find a passionate group of sports fans.
 There are dozens of countries located in the Americas, with each having a storied history of sporting achievements.
 Each has a reputation for attracting some of the liveliest — and hungriest — crowds.
-Hockey fans in particular have a particular hunger for a wide variety of snacks while they watch of bet on hockey games.

 Mexico